 What is the Ideal Keto Meal Plan?

-It can be hard at first to think of foods separately that is good for the keto diet so it is better to have a meal plan as opposed to itemizing foods and trying to put them together somehow.
-To help you out a bit take a look at the following list that breaks down every meal of the day and the kinds of keto-friendly foods you can have:
+It can be hard at first to think of foods separately that are good for the keto diet, so it is better to have a meal plan as opposed to itemizing foods and trying to put them together somehow.
+To help you out a bit, take a look at the following list that breaks down every meal of the day and the kinds of keto-friendly foods you can have:

 - Breakfast – There are plenty of yummy and indulgent keto friendly breakfast meals that you can have including classic bacon and eggs, pancakes with berries and whipped cream, boiled eggs with mayonnaise a frittata, or a mushroom omelet.

 - Lunch – If it’s lunch time and you are trying to stay in ketosis, try whipping up a BLT, a pulled pork sandwich, a cheeseburger with the buns replaced with Portobello mushrooms or some chili with turkey.

 - Dinner – In the evening you can chow down on some sausage alfredo, tuna patties, a shrimp and bacon chowder, meatballs, baked salmon with lemon and butter or curry chicken with coconut and lime.

 Another easy way to get started with the keto diet is by taking supplements, but which supplements will be the most helpful when you are trying to get your body into ketosis?